Skip to main content

 If your company is gravitating from crisis to crisis, perhaps it’s a good time to think about what is happening at the leadership level.

-There a term called management debt, that almost all companies accrue over time.
-People much smarter than me have already written about the hidden cost of management debt, but I think there’s another, more problematic form of debt that inflicts startups and companies at nascent stages of growth: leadership debt.
+There’s a term called management debt, that almost all companies accrue over time.
+People much smarter than me have already written about the hidden cost of management debt, but I think there’s another, more problematic form of debt that afflicts startups and companies at nascent stages of growth: leadership debt.

 I define leadership debt as the debt accrued from ineffective decision making on all matters that affect employees and stakeholders internal to the company.
 In the way that technical debt is the debt accrued from allowing deficiencies of internal quality to pile up in an attempt to move faster, leadership debt is the result of making decisions with an emphasis on short term results, without taking into account the effect of decisions on employees and the company over longer time horizons.